Enabling preventive healthcare

 PromarkerD allows patients and healthcare providers to implement preventative measures before kidney damage occurs.
 Patients with elevated PromarkerD risk scores may benefit from a personalised management and/or intervention plan.
 Depending on the patient risk score, this may include optimisation of lifestyle factors, review of glycaemic targets and management, review of non-glycaemic risk factors and their management including blood pressure and lipids, avoidance of potentially nephrotoxic drugs, and utilisation of therapeutic drugs with evidence of renoprotection.

 The prognostic utility of PromarkerD has been validated in several clinical studies across multiple patient cohorts.
 In type 2 diabetes, PromarkerD accurately predicted 86% of patients who, despite having no baseline kidney impairment, developed diabetic kidney disease (DKD) within four years.
-In type 1 diabetes, PromarkerD demonstrated high accuracy in forecasting kidney function decline, showing excellent sensitivity and specificity.

-The PromarkerD test result will be available within 7 days of patient testing.
+The PromarkerD test result will be available within 14 days of patient testing.

 Yes, regular kidney function tests, such as eGFR and uACR, are still important even if your patients use PromarkerD.
 PromarkerD is a powerful tool for predicting future kidney disease risk, which complements standard kidney function monitoring.
 Regular tests help track current kidney health, while PromarkerD provides insights into potential future decline, allowing for more proactive and personalised management of kidney health.